 Environmental disaster and racially charged Crises.
-During times of crises the media will need to make the decision of reporting news that the public needs to know or news that is violates privacy or increases the harm of individuals experiencing crises.
-Among its Digital publishing guidelines the, The Washington requires its journalist to:
+During times of crises, the media will need to make the decision of reporting news that the public needs to know or news that violates privacy or increases the harm of individuals experiencing crises.
+Among its Digital publishing guidelines the, The Washington Post requires its journalist to:

 …refrain from writing, tweeting or posting anything — including photographs or video that could be perceived as reflecting political, racial, sexist, religious or other bias or favoritism (Washington Post, 2011)